Photo by Unknown (prototype asset)

 Price: $200–800/night | Location: Jl Hanoman, Ubud center

-Alaya Resort is the finest mid-range hotel in Ubud proper — the extraordinary central Ubud position (walking distance to the Ubud Palace, the extraordinary Ubud Market, and the extraordinary restaurants of the Jl.
+Alaya Resort is the standout mid-range option in Ubud proper, within walking distance of Ubud Palace, Ubud Market, and the restaurant strips along Jl.
 Raya Ubud and Jl.
-Hanoman strips), the excellent pool, and the excellent value for the position and quality.
+Hanoman.
+The pool is excellent and the value is hard to match for the location and quality on offer.

 Seminyak and Canggu — Beach Culture